-Personal Safety
+b) Personal Safety

-Do not swim or use the pool or spa.
-Contaminated water will contain sewage, hazardous chemicals and/or disease-causing germs.
-Additionally, the pool water may become murky with algae, other microbial growth, and miscellaneous particulate contaminants, making the pool water turbid and dangerous.
+Do not use the pool or spa.
+Contaminated water will contain sewage, hazardous chemicals and/or disease causing germs.
+Additionally, the pool water may become murky with algae, other microbial growth and miscellaneous particulate contaminants, making the pool water turbid and dangerous.

 Check the pool for wildlife.
-Often, when the floodwaters recede, snakes and various types of wildlife are in swimming pools and other standing bodies of water.
+Often, when floodwaters recede, snakes and various types of wildlife can be found in swimming pools and other standing bodies of water.
 In the Southeastern United States, alligators displaced by the floodwaters often take up residence in backyard swimming pools.
 If dangerous wildlife is present, immediately contact your local animal control or wildlife management department.

-Chemical Safety
+c) Chemical Safety

 Pool chemicals in storage areas compromised by floods pose a danger and should be properly disposed of.
-If chemicals were moistened, contaminated, or mixed in an uncontrolled manner during or after a flooding event, violent reactions (explosions, fire and/or release of toxic fumes) may occur.
-Contact your local fire department or CHEMTREC1 at 1-800-262-8200.
+If chemicals were moistened, contaminated or mixed in an uncontrolled manner during or after a flooding event, violent reactions (explosions, fire and/or release of toxic fumes) may occur.
+Contact your local fire department or CHEMTREC at (800) 262-8200.
 Be prepared to provide the names and amounts of chemicals involved.
-Never touch any compromised containers of chemicals without wearing gloves, eye goggles, and other protective equipment.
+Never touch any compromised containers of chemicals without wearing gloves, eye goggles and other protective equipment.

-III.
-GENERAL PROCEDURE
+GENERAL PROCEDURE FOR CLEANUP

-Delayed Repair of Flooded Swimming Pool or Spa
+a) Delayed Repair of Flooded Swimming Pool or Spa

-If you are unable to begin the repair of your swimming pool or spa immediately, you should treat your pool or spa as if it is abandoned.
-Untreated and unfiltered pool and spa water can pose health risks from injuries, illnesses, wildlife, and insects such as mosquitos.
+If you are unable to begin the repair immediately, you should treat the pool or spa as if it is abandoned.
+Untreated and unfiltered pool and spa water can pose health risks from injuries, illnesses, wildlife and insects such as mosquitos.
 At a minimum, the following steps are recommended:

 1. Drowning is a real danger.
 Use a temporary safety fence or other approved barrier to block entry to the pool area.
 This prevents small children from wandering into the pool area.
-Additionally, as there will likely be trip hazards around the pool area from fallen trees and other debris, installing a safety fence around the pool area may prevent someone from unintentionally falling into the pool.
+Additionally, as there will likely be trip hazards around the pool area from fallen trees and other debris.
+Installing a safety fence around the pool area may prevent someone from unintentionally falling into the pool.